KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 ## ![](../../assets/images-khiops-guides/covisualization/image8.png)
 Unfold Hierarchy

-The best way to fold or unfold hierarchies is to use the “Unfold hierarchy” view.
-The button “Unfold hierarchy” on the top of the user interface opens a new window.
+The best way to fold or unfold hierarchies is to use the "Unfold hierarchy" view.
+The button "Unfold hierarchy" on the top of the user interface opens a new window.

 This window allows choosing the best number of clusters on both dimensions: optimal unfolding of each partition so as to keep the most informative model.
 The top chart shows the evolution of the level according to the number of clusters, that is the percentage of information kept at each granularity of the hierarchy.
 This allows obtaining a simplified and easily interpretable hierarchy with few clusters while keeping most of the information.
 In real cases, 80% of the information often comes from a small fraction of the clusters.

 The bottom chart shows the detailed number of clusters for each dimension (a mouse-click on the legend highlights the corresponding curve).

-Once the number of clusters is chosen (and therefore the information kept with the coclustering), by clicking the button “Ok”, you return to the main window where the hierarchies are now unfolded.
+Once the number of clusters is chosen (and therefore the information kept with the coclustering), by clicking the button "Ok", you return to the main window where the hierarchies are now unfolded.

 The checkboxes on the bottom of this view allow selecting which hierarchy to unfold.
 By default all hierarchies are unfolded.